Can Transocean Survive?

 The article will discuss the company’s balance sheet and cash flow outlook for the next 2-3 years and the key conclusion from the discussion is that Transocean is well positioned to navigate the crisis.

-Even with debt of $7.4 billion as of June 30, 2017, Transocean is likely to emerge from the crisis without any prospects of bankruptcy.
+Even with a debt of $7.4 billion as of June 30, 2017, Transocean is likely to emerge from the crisis without any prospects of bankruptcy.

 Of course, the key assumption is that gradual recovery in the industry will be seen over the next 24 months in terms of rig utilization.
 Significant EBITDA margin expansion is unlikely even in the next 24 months.